iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> Because this app is state specific, it does little good since I am traveling out of state about half the time.
+When I am in MN I live alone and would prefer to turn the Bluetooth off when home or out of state since there is zero chance of exposure but that is not an option without frequent notice that I need to turn Bluetooth on.<br> :date: __2021-05-24 23:30:09__

 > Tired of the constant notifications that it's checking for exposures with no option to turn that notification off without turning off exposure notifications.
 This is getting deleted.<br> :date: __2021-05-07 17:05:14__

 > There's a bug that occasionally causes this app to check for exposures about once a minute nonstop.<br> :date: __2021-04-29 07:23:17__